Dollar holds near highs on trade jitters, Kiwi sinks to 4-yr low

 LONDON, Sept 30 (Reuters) - The dollar held near recent highs on Monday as uncertainty over the U.S.-China trade war encouraged investors to move into the safety of the greenback, while the New Zealand dollar slid to a 4-year low after business confidence tumbled.

-Traders in Asia mostly shrugged off news that the Trump administration was considering de-listing Chinese companies from U.S. stock markets after the reports were hosed down by Treasury officials, but investor sentiment remained fragile.
+Traders have mostly shrugged off news that the Trump administration was considering de-listing Chinese companies from U.S. stock markets after the reports were hosed down by Treasury officials, but investor sentiment remains fragile.

 Worries that negotiations between China and the United States will not lead to a trade deal, and deepening political uncertainty in the United States after the start of an impeachment inquiry into President Donald Trump, have unnerved investors and boosted demand for dollars.

-The U.S. currency, measured against a basket of rival currencies, was little changed at 99.061 .DXY in early European trade, while against the euro it stood at $1.0945 EUR=EBS.
+The U.S. currency, measured against a basket of rival currencies, rose 0.1% to 99.169 .DXY in early European trade, while against the euro it was slightly higher at $1.0929 EUR=EBS.

 The dollar earlier this month hit a more than 2-year high of 99.37.